 Disgorgement may be imposed against multiple defendants so long as the order is consistent with equitable principles.
-See

-Liu, 140 S. Ct. at 1949 (remanding to the Ninth Circuit to determine whether "circumstances would render a joint-andseveral disgorgement order unjust").
+See Liu, 140 S. Ct. at 1949 (remanding to the Ninth Circuit to determine whether "circumstances would render a joint-andseveral disgorgement order unjust").
 Joint and several liability for disgorgement is properly imposed when multiple defendants have collaborated in an illegal scheme.
 S.E.C. v.
 Pentagon Cap.
 Mgmt.
 PLC, 725 F.3d 279, 288 (2d Cir.
 2013).
-In a "controlling person" of the company.
+In First Jersey, an individual defendant was required to disgorge net profits accruing to his company where he was "primarily liable" for the fraud that created these profits, was "intimately involved" in the perpetration of the fraud, and was a "controlling person" of the company.
 101 F.3d at 1475 (citation omitted).